Broken into Pieces: ATLAS and Aliqa Uma as One Single Stream: Spectroscopic Data

 We use the radial velocities (RVs) from \SSSSS and proper motions (PMs) from \gaia DR2 to determine the spectroscopic members in these two streams.
 Meanwhile, we find the best track in RV and PM space as a function of the stream longitude, $\phi_1$, that defines the selection criteria of the spectroscopic members.

 We first select stars with \code{good\_star} = 1 (see definition in Paper I) to ensure the quality of spectral template fit and the derived radial velocities.
-In addition, we only consider stars with parallax ($\omega$)
+In addition, we use parallax ($\omega$) and parallax error ($\sigma_\omega$) from \gaia DR2, and only consider stars with

 to exclude any nearby disk stars.
 We then selected the spectroscopic members through an iterative process following three steps:

 1. We fit a $2^\mathrm{nd}$-order polynomial function to $v_{\mathrm{GSR}}$, $\mu_{\alpha}\cos\delta$ and $\mu_{\delta}$ for the spectroscopic members to define the kinematic track of the stream.
 To start the first round polynomial fit, we selected an initial sample from the high priority targets with $-140<v_{\mathrm{GSR}}/\kms\ < -120$.
 We also ignore all the RR Lyrae member stars in fitting $v_{\mathrm{GSR}}$ as their line-of-sight velocities vary from their true systemic velocity due to pulsation.